How to Run for Office

 In accordance with Florida Statute, all candidate petitions must be submitted for verification to the Supervisor of Elections office by noon on:

-- April 4, 2016 for Federal, Judicial, State Attorney and Public Defender offices.
+- TO BE DETERMINED for Judicial, State Attorney and Public Defender offices.

 If you are holding one office and seeking another you must resign your current office at least 10 days prior to the first day of qualifying for the office being sought.
 The resignation must be effective no later than the earlier of the following dates: the date that you would take office, if elected, or the date your successor is required to take office.
 The resignation requirement does not apply to candidates for federal office; however, no candidate may qualify for more than one office if the terms of the offices overlap.